afstanton/geodesic/docs/Analysis/Technical Arbitrage Strategy.md

 -   **Marketing Mix Modeling (MMM)**: As discovered during the Ad-Optimizer project, adding MMM capabilities can increase a SaaS product's value from hundreds to thousands of dollars per month.
 This involves complex statistical modeling that most developers cannot perform.
 -   **Advanced Business Intelligence**: Moving beyond simple data visualization to provide predictive forecasting, anomaly detection, and prescriptive analytics.
 This is the foundation of the [[Business Intelligence SaaS]].
 -   **Operations Research & Supply Chain Optimization**: Applying mathematical optimization techniques to solve complex business problems like inventory management, logistics, and resource allocation.
-This is the focus of the [[Optimization Engine]].
+This is the focus of the [[Optimus]].
 -   **Cross-Platform Integrations**: Building complex integrations that require a deep understanding of multiple systems and protocols.

 ## Implementation

-This strategy is implemented through the development of custom engines like the [[Statistical Analysis Engine]] and the [[Optimization Engine]].
+This strategy is implemented through the development of custom engines like the [[Quant]] and the [[Optimus]].
 These engines are designed to be the core differentiators in Geodesic's SaaS products, providing capabilities that are difficult and expensive for competitors to replicate.